cofoundry-cms/Cofoundry.Docs/src/Getting Started/Installing.md

 ## Requirements

-- .NET Core 3.1
+- .NET 6
-- SqlServer (Express) 2012 or later, or Azure SQL
+- SqlServer (Express) 2014 or later, or Azure SQL

 ## Creating a new project using the .NET CLI